Childbirth and Maternity Insurance in Hong Kong

-The cost of a standard childbirth in Hong Kong, without complications, for ID card holders using the public system is highly subsidized.
-For non-ID card holders or for individuals that want to use a private hospital like Matilda, costs can be upwards of HK$150,000.
-And these costs are not covered by most health insurance plans.
+The cost of a standard childbirth in Hong Kong, without complications, for ID card holders using the public system is highly subsidized and very inexpensive.
+For non-ID card holders who want to use a private hospital like Matilda, costs can be upwards of HK$150,000.
+And worst of all, these costs are not covered by most group or individual health insurance plans.

-To help alleviate some of those costs, prospective parents should consider purchasing maternity insurance.
-This insurance protects the mother and the child during pregnancy, birth, and sometimes, aftercare for the newborn as well.
+To help alleviate some of those costs, prospective parents should consider purchasing insurance.
+Maternity insurance in Hong Kong protects the mother and the child during pregnancy, birth, and sometimes, aftercare for the newborn as well.

 While each insurance company is different, most maternity insurance policies will cover you for: